-Learn how to configure categories in this step-by-step tutorial.
+Learn about configuring and using WordPress categories in this step-by-step tutorial.

 - Step 1: Configuring Permalinks

-- Step 2: Create A List Of Your Main Topics
+- Step 2: Make A List Of Topics

 - Categories – Additional Information